philnash/envyable/README.md

 ### Version control

 It is not recommended that you check the yaml file in to version control.
 Personally, I like to check in a `env.yml.example` file that shows the required keys, but does not include any credentials.

+## Troubleshooting

+If your ENV values don't update when you modify `config/env.yml`, verify if you have Spring (or another application preloader) that isn't configured to watch and reload when you update values.
+You should try configuring the preloader or just restarting it.

 ## Contributing